Save and Load System for Godot 4 – Tutorial

 • Click on the “Save” button, then on the right side of the editor, go to Node > Signals.

-• Repeat this for the “Load” button.
+• Repeat this for the “Load” and the “Delete” button.

 • Open the script, and replace the code with this code: